Membrizard/ml_conformer_generator/README.md

 the shape Tanimoto similarity of a generated molecule to a reference is calculated ignoring hydrogens in both reference and generated sample.

-Example performance of the model as evaluated on 100k samples
+Example performance of the model as evaluated on 100k samples (Used 1000 compounds from ccdc GOLD Virtual Screening dataset)
 - The estimated average time for generation of 50 valid samples is 90-160 sec (GPU)
-- Average Shape Tanimoto similarity - 49.95%
+- Average Shape Tanimoto similarity - 53.38%
+- Average Chemical TAnimoto similarity - 10.8%
-- % Of unique molecules (not found in training dataset) - 99.85%
+- % Of unique molecules (not found in training dataset) - 99.81%
-- % of valid molecules in generated batch (as defined by the stadardisation pipeline) - 51.32%
+- % of valid molecules in generated batch (as defined by the stadardisation pipeline) - 48.59%

 Generator requirements are in  ./ml_conformer_generator/generator_requirements.txt